djones36/node-api1-project/README.md

   - return HTTP status code `404` (Not Found).
   - return the following JSON object: `{ message: "The user with the specified ID does not exist." }`.

-- If there's an error in removing the _user_ from the database:
+- X If there's an error in removing the _user_ from the database:
   - cancel the request.
   - respond with HTTP status code `500`.
   - return the following JSON object: `{ error: "The user could not be removed" }`.

-When the client makes a `PUT` request to `/api/users/:id`:
+X When the client makes a `PUT` request to `/api/users/:id`:

 - If the _user_ with the specified `id` is not found: